Junior Physics Challenge (Formerly BPhO Year 10 Physics Challenge)

 Please see some sample questions here: Sample Questions

-When to taken the test: BPhO Year 10 Physics Challenge 2018 will take place between 3rd - 17th May 2019.
+When to taken the test: BPhO Junior Physics Challenge (Formerly BPhO Year 10 Physics Challenge) 2019 will take place between 1st - 18th May 2020.
 The competition consists of two, 25-minute online tests that can be sat continuously on 2 separate occasions.
 The competitions are taken in school under staff-supervised conditions at any time convenient during the competition dates.
 A desktop or laptop is needed for this exam. iPad can be used but the system is not optimised for small or touch screens.
 Calculators, pens and paper should be available.

-Prizes: Schools will be able to conduct the BPhO Year 10 Physics Challenge in whatever way best suits their pupils, ensuring that they enjoy participating and have a reasonable expectation of recognition for their achievements.
+Prizes: Schools will be able to conduct the BPhO Junior Physics Challenge (Formerly BPhO Year 10 Physics Challenge) in whatever way best suits their pupils, ensuring that they enjoy participating and have a reasonable expectation of recognition for their achievements.
 Their pupils’ scores will be used to offer selected students a place on a one-day workshop in the Department of Physics, University of Oxford.
 Schools will be encouraged to award their own prizes and to make use of certificates provided for them.